-Issues with negative environment impacts (e.g. a new mine in a forest) also have negative social and economic impacts (e.g. the mine harms people’s health, pollute and divert water used by nearby farms, and cause small business closures in adjacent rural communities).
+An issue with negative environment impacts, such as a new coal mine that will devastate a forest, probably also has negative social and economic impacts, for example, the will mine harm people’s health, pollute and divert water used by nearby farms, and cause small business closures in adjacent rural communities.

 So, a campaign to stop the mine to protect the forest is also a campaign to protect the local community and local businesses.

-We can illustrate this by looking at messages this campaign sends to their audience of supporters and potential supporters.
+We can illustrate this point by looking at messages this campaign could send to their audience of supporters and potential supporters.
 If they make their campaign only about protecting nature all of their messages will be variations of:

 Take action to protect Cloudy Downs forest and wildlife

 Some people will be motivated to act by this message.
 Many will not.

-Take action to protect Cloudy Down farms and farm jobs
+Take action to protect Cloudy Downs farms and farm jobs